'Shoot First, Ask Questions Later': Ronan Farrow On A Diplomacy-Less State Department

 I don't think anybody is claiming that it is perfect to talk to our enemies.
 But I do think is what history reveals, and what I found digging into each of these conflicts that I look at in this book, is that it's always better to give peacemaking a shot and to view that as the tool of first resort because it allows us to have a broader range of tools before we go to war.

 Many of them said surprising and candid things.
 A lot of these people have controversial histories but also a lot of insights about how we go wrong as a nation.
 Colin Powell is someone who, despite a divisive track record in some ways with his involvement in the Iraq effort, was passionate about personnel at the State Department and really got emotional talking about the way in which it is being wiped out right now.
 He said we are tearing the guts out of our foreign policy; we are mortgaging our future.
-And that was actually a pretty common sentiment to varying extents, some people were more measured than that.
-But across these conversations with secretaries of state, that something dangerous is happening right now and it's happening quietly and we're not talking about it but it is absolutely central to America's standing in the world.
+And that was actually a pretty common sentiment across these conversations with secretaries of state, that something dangerous is happening right now and it's happening quietly and we're not talking about it, but it is absolutely central to America's standing in the world.

 Martha Ann Overland and Kevin Leahy edited and produced this story for broadcast.
 Heidi Glenn adapted it for the Web.